LudovicLeGuen/Mastermind/TESTING.md

 * As an experienced player, I want a website easy to navigate.
      * The information in the game are clear and in a single page
-     * the rules are simply laid out and the ability to consult them and join back the game improves the UX.
+     * the rules are simply laid out and the ability to consult them immediately improves the UX.

 * As an experienced player, I want to play a game instantaneously.
      * Again the one page approach and the design are so simple that an experience player will know instantly where to click and start a game.

 #### New User Goals:
 * As a new user, I want an intuitive and simple UI.
-     * The one page aproach makes thins simple and intutive.
+     * The one page aproach makes things simple and intuitive.
      * All labels are clear and the UI is simple with buttons changing colors when there purpose is met (Submit button).

 * As a new user, I want rules to be easily accessible.
-     * The rules are simply accessible through a single click.
+     * The rules are immediately accessible for non mobile users and with one click for the mobile users.
-     * The use of 1 modal with several pages including a illustration of each major rules is very simple to use and very clear to understand.
+     * The use of 1 modal with several pages including a illustration of each major rules is very simple to use and very clear to understand for mobile users.

 * As a new user, I want a site pleasing to the eye.
      * The color choice and the hover effects make the game pretty.